tuespetre/Impatient/README.md

 ## <a name="introduction"></a> Introduction

-`Impatient` is a project that provides the tools needed to create powerful LINQ query providers that map to SQL.
+`Impatient` is a library that provides the infrastructure needed to create powerful LINQ query providers that map to SQL.
 It offers support for mapping navigation properties to joins and subqueries.
-It offers support for translating almost all of the standard LINQ query operators, including SkipWhile/TakeWhile, SequenceEqual, Zip, and Select and Where with index arguments.
-It even supports materializing nested collections and complex-type columns within results instead by taking advantage of database features like SQL Server's FOR JSON.
+It offers support for translating almost all of the standard LINQ query operators, including `SkipWhile`/`TakeWhile`, `SequenceEqual`, `Zip`, and `Select`/`Where` with index arguments.
+It even supports materializing nested collections and complex-type columns within results by taking advantage of database features like SQL Server's `FOR JSON`.
 **The only currently supported database engine is SQL Server 2016 or newer** but there are plans to expose certain extension points so that other database engines could be supported.
+The library is currently using an 'unstable' version number because it is expected that the API will see some significant changes yet before settling down.

-`Impatient.EntityFrameworkCore.SqlServer` is a project that takes Impatient and extends it to provide a substitution for EF Core's default query compiler.
-There are some caveats to be aware of, but it is backed by EF Core's own specification test suites with over 2200 passing tests.
+`Impatient.EntityFrameworkCore.SqlServer` is a project that takes Impatient and extends it to provide a substitution for EF Core's default `IQueryCompiler`.
+It is backed by EF Core's own specification test suites with over 2200 passing tests, though there are some caveats and implementation differences to be aware of.

 ## <a name="getting-started"></a> Getting Started with Impatient.EntityFrameworkCore.SqlServer

-The `Impatient.EntityFrameworkCore.SqlServer` package will be versioned according to the minor version of EF Core that is supports; that is, a 2.0.x version will support a 2.0.x version of EF Core, a 2.1.x version will support a 2.1.x version of EF Core, and so on.
-After installing the package, use it like so:
+After installing the package and ensuring that your connection string enables MARS, use it like so:

 ```
 services.AddDbContext<NorthwindDbContext>(options =>
 {
     options
-        .UseSqlServer(connectionString) // Be sure to enable MARS! (see below)
+        .UseSqlServer(connectionString) // Be sure to enable MARS!
         .UseImpatientQueryCompiler();
 });
 ```

+The `Impatient.EntityFrameworkCore.SqlServer` package will be versioned according to the minor version of EF Core that is supports; that is, a 2.0.x version will support a 2.0.x version of EF Core, a 2.1.x version will support a 2.1.x version of EF Core, and so on.
+Unless expanded in the future, the `UseImpatientQueryCompiler` is the only designated stable public API in this package.

-The next two sections cover those aformentioned caveats.
+The next two sections cover those aforementioned caveats.

 ### <a name="implementation-differences"></a> Implementation Differences